tjromack/tjromack/README.md

 Welcome.
-My repositories consist of projects in regards to the realm of data engineering, ML & AI tools/tech.
+My projects aim to reflect my experience in the realm of everything programming, data, ML & AI tools/tech.
 Please take a look around.
 You can contact me directly via email at tjromack@gmail.com for any reason.

 <!---